Haddox/prot_stab_analysis_pipeline/README.md

 # Computational pipeline for analyzing data from the high-throughput protein-stability assay

 This directory contains a computational pipeline for analyzing data from the high-throughput protein-stability assay from [Rocklin et al, 2017, Science](https://doi.org/10.1126/science.aan0693).
-Much of the code that makes up the pipeline is derived from the Rocklin et al. paper.
+Much of the code that makes up the pipeline is derived from the Rocklin et al. paper, except that I have converted relevant code from the Rocklin et al. paper from `Python 2` to `Python 3` so that everthing can be run in a single `Conda` environment (see below).

 ## Installing external dependencies